 The map opens to the extent you selected when creating the mobile map package.

-- Click the magnifying glass and search for Grand Teton.
+- Tap the search button and search for Grand Teton.

-- Clicking the book gives access to any bookmarks you authored, and clicking the bookmarks takes you to the given extent.
+- Tap the bookmark button for access to any bookmarks you authored, and click a bookmark to navigate to the given extent.

-- Clicking features provides a pop-up with information about that feature as defined in your pop-up configuration.
+- Tap a feature to access a pop-up with information about that feature as defined in your pop-up configuration.